 The seminar in Financial Mathematics is an integral part of the program and an opportunity to interact with leading academic and industry speakers.

-Seminars for the Autumn Quarter will be held on Fridays at 3:15pm in Room 370 of Building 01-370, just south of Sloan Mathematics (Math Corner) in the Main Quad.
+Seminars for the Spring Quarter are presented jointly with Operations Research (CFRA) and will be held on Wednesdays at 3:15pm in Room 370 of Building 01-370, just south of Sloan Mathematics (Math Corner) in the Main Quad.

 The word analytics has nearly become cliché, with almost every major company claiming to use and create valuable analytics.
 StarMine, now part of Thomson Reuters, has been developing quantitative models and analytics for investment managers and other financial professionals for over 12 years.
 Their first success, the StarMine SmartEstimate, can predict earnings surprises with a success rate of 70%.
 This talk will explain some of the nuances and techniques the speaker's group employs in their quantitative modeling, and describe some of their latest research and findings.

 Modeling and Estimation of Dependent Credit Rating Transitions